Trust-KP/TRUST/Framework/Trust_Framework_v2.0.md

 Contribution events do not directly determine credibility.

-Credibility emerges through the interpretation, weighting, accumulation, and stabilisation of signals within a particular interpretative architecture from the observe outcomes and traces from the contribution.
+Credibility emerges through the weighting, accumulation, and stabilisation of signals formed from observed outcomes or traces within a particular interpretative architecture.

 The same underlying contribution history may therefore generate different credibility structures across different systems without contradiction.